Rafael E. Ortega, District 5

-Saint Paul neighborhoods of Capitol Heights, Dayton's Bluff, Downtown, Highland, Macalester Groveland, Railroad Island, West Seventh and West Side.
+Saint Paul neighborhoods of Capitol Heights, Dayton's Bluff, Downtown, Highland Park, Macalester Groveland, Railroad Island, West Seventh and West Side.

 Rafael grew up in a tough neighborhood in New York City and learned first-hand the importance of transit, education and libraries in making it possible for everyone to contribute to society.
 He received his Bachelor of Arts degree from Fordham University in New York City and came to Minnesota to earn his Master's degree in Social Work at the University of Minnesota in 1978.

 He was a front-line social worker before becoming an Outreach Director for Minnesota Council of Churches.
 From 1984 to 1994, Ortega was Executive Director of CLUES (Communidades Latinas Unidas en Servicio), a Twin Cities social service agency that grew under his leadership from a $100,000 organization to one with a $3 million budget serving more than 15,000 clients.
 He is still a licensed social worker.

 Rafael E. Ortega became the first member of a minority group to be elected to the Ramsey County Board and the first Latino elected to a County Board in Minnesota in 1994.
 He has been elected by a wide majority in every election since then.
 He served as Chair of the Board from 2012 through 2013.
 He is now serving his third term as the Chair of the Regional Rail Authority.